yonatanady/Assignment-3-R/README.md

 2. RNS.Rmd file, a R markdown file that contains documentation of coding and the respective outputs.

 3. RNS.html file, a HTML version of Rmarkdown file.

+4. RNS.pdf file, a PDF version of Rmarkdown file.

 - Working steps on the given assignment: